Skip to main content

 How it works: When you search an address, we geocode it and query FEMA's official NFHL database in real-time.
 The flood zone, SFHA status, and FIRM panel data comes directly from the federal source.
 Certified flood determination companies charge $15-30 for an official SFHDF with E&O insurance.
 We provide the raw data for free research and due diligence.

-Disclaimer: This tool provides informational data from FEMA's NFHL for research purposes only.
-It is not a certified flood determination and cannot be used for official lending, insurance, or legal purposes.
-For official determinations, obtain an SFHDF from a certified provider with E&O insurance coverage.
+Disclaimer: This tool provides flood zone data from FEMA's NFHL for research and informational purposes only.
+It is not a certified flood zone determination and does not replace the Standard Flood Hazard Determination Form (SFHDF) required for lending or insurance.
+For a certified determination, contact a licensed flood determination provider with E&O insurance.